oda-hub/code-of-conduct-for-developers/README.md

 ## Principles

-We recognize that ODA is an inter-institute project, with different constrains on IP rights.
+We recognize that ODA is an inter-institute project, with different constrains on IP rights (see also the [manifesto](https://github.com/oda-hub/manifesto)).
 As much as possible, involved institutions ([UNIGE](https://dataforum.unige.ch/t/recommended-license-for-open-data-and-software/201), SNSF, CNRS?, others?) encourage open publishing with attribution.
 We shall choose these licenses whereever possible.

 These licenses will, ideally, define entirely the practices of code sharing and re-use, rendering the present **code-of-conduct** not useful.